Foundational and Integrated Discovery

 The Honors program is a unique honors program; not simply offering a list of honors courses students might haphazardly choose over four years.
 We offer two “discovery” tiers.
 In both tiers, students choose available curricular and co-curricular options based on individual strengths, gifts and career plans.
 After completing the requirements for the first tier, students promote to the second one.

 This intentional approach cuts down on busywork, providing students with individualized paths through their college career and allowing students to tailor a cohesive, meaningful learning experience.

-Tier 2: Integrated Discovery in Junior Year (Recommended: 6 -9 hours) and Self-directed Discovery in Senior Year (Recommended: 3 hours)
+Tier 2: Integrated Discovery in Junior Year (Recommended: six to nine hours) and Self-directed Discovery in Senior Year (Recommended: three hours).

 Students explore connections within and between disciplines and contexts.
 Many students choose to take "integrated" seminars, Integrated Humanities or Integrated Theology, team-taught courses offered over two semesters.
 Students are offered challenging experiences both academically and socially.
 Both faculty mentors and students are responsible for setting goals and tracking development.